gsoft-inc/wl-squide/docs/getting-started/default.md

 - Module Federation does not support [React Fast Refresh](https://github.com/pmmmwh/react-refresh-webpack-plugin).
 However, it does support [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/).

-> These limitations are not specific to `@squide`, they are specific to Module Federation.
+> These limitations are not specific to Squide, they are specific to Module Federation.

 ## Create your project